RobCameron3/Python-Excel-Distributor-Data-Matching-Workflow-Optimization/README.md

 > **Scores below 40 represented a much larger portion of the workload while producing only 2.3% of Quick Matches.**

-This demonstrated that **record volume and record value were not distributed evenly throughout the workload.**
+These results demonstrated that **record volume and record value were not distributed evenly throughout the workload**.

+A relatively targeted portion of the data contained the overwhelming majority of Quick Match opportunities, while substantial volumes of lower-scoring records produced comparatively little Quick Match value.

+That distinction matters operationally because every record researched requires employee time.

-The analysis therefore provided a quantitative basis for determining where the team's attention could produce the greatest number of successful outcomes in the least amount of time.
+The analysis therefore provided a quantitative basis for asking:

+> **Where can the team spend its next hour to complete the greatest amount of meaningful work?**

 ---

-## 🏆 Step 7: Identify Priority Workbooks & Score Ranges
+## 🏆 Step 7: Prioritize Workbooks, Distributors & Score Ranges

-The analysis was expanded beyond overall score performance to identify the **highest-value workbook/distributor and score-range combinations**.
+The analysis expanded beyond overall score performance to identify the **highest-value workbook/distributor and score-range combinations**.

-This allowed the monthly workload to be approached more strategically.

-Instead of:
+Instead of approaching every monthly file the same way:

-> **Receive file → Start at the top → Review everything equally**
+> **Receive File → Start at the Top → Review Everything Equally**

 The process could become:

-> **Receive file → Identify distributor/workbook → Evaluate score range → Prioritize historically productive segments → Distribute work accordingly**
+> **Receive File → Identify Distributor/Workbook → Evaluate Score Range → Prioritize Historically Productive Segments → Distribute Work Across the Team**

+This created a much more strategic approach to the monthly workload.

-The analysis could therefore identify the **top-performing workbooks and score ranges that should receive priority attention each month**.
+The historical analysis could help the team understand:

-This was especially valuable because the historical data provided an indication of **what types of results the team could expect from future monthly distributor files.**
+- 📦 **Which distributor files deserve immediate attention**
+- 🎯 **Which score ranges should be tackled first**
+- 📊 **How much work is likely to fall into each category**
+- ⚡ **Where Quick Matches are most concentrated**
+- 🔍 **Where manual research is likely to provide value**
+- ⏱️ **Where significant employee time may produce limited matching return**
+- 👥 **How work can be divided across team members more efficiently**

+Rather than simply knowing how the previous month's files performed, the team could use historical patterns to establish **expectations and priorities for future incoming files.**

 ---